Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 If using prescribed topical treatments, apply to affected areas first

-Within 3 minutes of bathing (while skin is still damp), apply thick moisturizer to entire body
+Within 3 minutes of bathing (while skin still damp), apply thick moisturizer to entire body

 This "seals in" moisture and repairs skin barrier

-Frequency: Once or twice daily, with the evening routine being most critical
+Frequency: Once or twice daily, with evening routine being most critical.

 Choosing the Right Moisturizer